This core language is also used in non-browser environments, for example in node.js.

 Array.prototypemethods, Object introspection methods...)

 - Strict mode

-As of April 2013, the current versions of the main web browsers implement ECMAScript 5.1, but older versions are still in use that implement ECMAScript 3 and only parts of ECMAScript 5.
-Some resources document ECMAScript 5 browser support.
+As of August 2014, the current versions of the major Web browsers implement ECMAScript 5.1, but older versions (still in use) implement ECMAScript 3 and only parts of ECMAScript 5.
+Nowadays browsers already implement large parts of ECMAScript 6.

 The WebIDL specification provides the glue between the DOM technologies and ECMAScript.